trufflesuite/trufflesuite.com/public/docs/getting_started/contact.md

 ## Gitter

-The best way to get help fast is from other Trufflers in our community [Gitter channel](https://github.com/ConsenSys/truffle), where hundreds of people congregate to answer your question.
+The fastest way to get help is from other Trufflers in our community [Gitter channel](https://github.com/ConsenSys/truffle), where hundreds of people congregate to answer your question.

 If you find a bug or want to recommend a new feature, the best way to reach us is by raising an issue on the GitHub project pages for [Truffle](https://github.com/trufflesuite/truffle), [Ganache](https://github.com/trufflesuite/ganache), or [Drizzle](https://github.com/trufflesuite/drizzle).
 If you're using another one of our tools or libraries, you may want to check out our [full list of GitHub projects](https://github.com/trufflesuite) to be sure you're raising your issue in the best place.